Essential Reading for Start-ups, Scale ups and VCs

 Get ahead of the Curve...

-This is a controversial White Paper.
+This is a controversial Whitepaper.
 It pushes back against a back-drop of almost complete dependency on marketing technology and a 'cookie-cutter' mentality that presupposes that because everyone is doing the same thing, everyone must be right?

 Investors and directors need to start demanding that start-ups and established business who want or need financing, develop sustainable attraction and content marketing strategies that means they're not simply investing in the marketing automation companies!